Indicator: Volume harvested relative to the sustainable wood supply

 - The discrepancy between the “total industrial roundwood” supply volumes and the sum of the “total industrial softwoods” and “total industrial hardwoods” supply volumes is due to a very small amount of harvest categorized as “unspecified.”
 This supply represents some of the federal wood supply that has not been differentiated between “softwood” and “hardwood.”

 - National Forestry Database.
 Harvest, Table 5.1 Net merchantable volume of roundwood harvested by jurisdiction, tenure, category and species group. (accessed April 20, 2020).

 - Harvests include industrial roundwood only and exclude fuel wood and firewood.

-- The discrepancy between the harvested volumes of “total industrial roundwood” and the sum of the “total industrial softwoods” and “total industrial hardwoods” is due to a very small amount of harvest categorised as “unspecified.”
-Typically, this harvest occurs in mixedwood forests where neither softwood nor hardwood categories strictly apply, and it accounts for less than 1% of the harvested volume of total industrial roundwood.
+- The discrepancy between the harvested volumes of “total industrial roundwood” and the sum of the “total industrial softwoods” and “total industrial hardwoods” is due to a very small amount of harvest categorized as “unspecified.”
+Typically, this harvest occurs in mixedwood forests where neither softwood or hardwood categories strictly apply, and it accounts for less than 1% of the harvested volume of total industrial roundwood.
 More information on these data can be found at the National Forestry Database.

 - Date modified: